taf fee

 Types of Regulatory Fees

-There are three regulatory fees that you are most likely to see on your brokerage trade confirmations, each one applied only to the sale of a security and levied by a different agency.
-The Trading Activity Fee (TAF) is charged by the Financial Industry Regulatory Authority (FINRA), the SEC or “Section 31” Fee is charged by the Securities and Exchange Commission (SEC), and lastly, an options fee is collected by the Options Clearing House (OCC).
-Next, we’ll provide a bit more detail on what these agencies are and why they levy these fees.
+There are three main regulatory fees you’ll see on your trade confirmations, each applied only to the sale of a security and charged by a different agency.
+The Trading Activity Fee (TAF) is charged by the Financial Industry Regulatory Authority (FINRA), the SEC or “Section 31” Fee is charged by the Securities and Exchange Commission (SEC), and the options fee is collected by the Options Clearing House (OCC).
+Below, we’ll explain more about these agencies and why they charge these fees.

 FINRA’s Trading Activity (TAF) Fee

-FINRA is a private, self-regulatory organization that drafts up many of the regulations that govern the securities markets and the various firms that are a part of the industry.
-Almost all brokers are members of FINRA as it is in their best interest to make sure their voice is heard when new guidelines and best practices for the industry are being decided on.
-FINRA also conducts regulatory exams of its member institutions and licenses individuals that work in the securities markets.
+FINRA is a private, self-regulatory organization that creates many of the rules governing the securities markets and the firms in the industry.
+Most brokers are FINRA members because they want a say in new industry guidelines and best practices.
+FINRA also conducts regulatory exams of its members and licenses individuals working in the securities markets.

-FINRA funds most of its activities by levying the Trading Activity Fee, which is applied on sales of most securities.
-The current rate is about $0.000145 per share for stocks with a maximum per sale charge $6.49.
-This means you would be charged $0.12 on a sale of 1,000 shares.
-This fee is $0.00244 per contract for options sales and $0.00075 per bond for fixed income sales.
-Your broker will collect this fee on your behalf (you should see this listed on your brokerage trade confirmation) and deliver it to FINRA.
+FINRA funds most of its activities through the Trading Activity Fee, which applies to sales of most securities.
+The TAF Fee is $0.000166 per share for stocks, with a maximum charge of $8.30 per sale.
+For example, selling 1,000 shares would cost $0.17.
+For options, the TAF fee is $0.00279 per contract, and for bonds, it’s $0.00105 per bond.
+Your broker collects this fee (you’ll see it on your trade confirmation) and sends it to FINRA.

 trading activity fee